Failure rate depends more on the number of disk blocks modified since the last snapshot of the EBS volume than the total size of the volume.

 Dataprotection and copy data management solutions like Nimesa will help customers to protect thir EBS volumes using the snapshotting technology of AWS with consistency and application awareness

-Nimesa is a unified cloud data management solution.
-It delivers simple and cost-effective solutions for business continuity and disaster recovery with SLA driven data protection policies using in place storage snapshot and replication capabilities
+NIMESA is a unified cloud data protection solution and an application-aware for major business applications running in AWS EC2 Instances.
+It delivers simple and cost-effective solutions for business continuity and AWS disaster recovery with SLA driven backup policies using AWS EBS snapshot technology.

 Passionate Developer with 7 years of extensive experience working for Data center related products.
 Contributed and lead the efforts in Solutioning and engineering in Nimesa Technologies for developing Dataprotection and Copy data management product for Private and Public Clouds